jlawyerorg/j-lawyer-developer-quickstart/README.md

     mysql -u root -p

-then then issue the command
+then then issue the command (replace path to your script):

     source C:/dev/j-lawyer-org/j-lawyer-server/setup/create_database.sql;